SACHSTech/ics4u-cpt---data-visualization-hayden-chung/README.md

 ### Why I selected this data set

 The reason why I selected this data set is because the Toronto Raptors are my favourite team in the league and I wanted to choose their champion season to represent the data for my project.
 I have always liked the NBA since I was young and have been following statistics about it for a long time.
+I enjoyed watching games and being able to dive into the statistics made me have a better appreciation for the game as I realized now that statistics often don't tell the whole story about the game.
 I enjoyed analyzing the data for this Raptor season and I hope you enjoy my program on it.

 ### Course Connection Vidoe